Harnessing Motivation: Transforming Our Experience Of Work

 It is our pathway through life, the changes we experience on the outside and on the inside, which impact on what our needs and wants are; it changes our Motivators.
 So rather than there being a set order to these wants and needs, each person has their own order.

 Motivational Maps identify the order and intensity of nine Motivators and helps you identify which are ‘needs’ and which are ‘wants’.
 It has become a tool of choice for organisations who are seeking to increase levels of productivity and performance AND improve the human experience of work.
 It puts in the hands of every team member the understanding of what is driving them, what depletes them and what they can do to address this on a consistent basis.

-Find out the practical actions you can take right now to impact the motivation – and the productivity – of your people
+Find out the practical actions you can take right now to impact the motivation, human experience and productivity – of your people